Foundation Models for Bioacoustics -- a Comparative Review: Comparative Analysis

 \section{Comparative Analysis}

-In this section, we present a comprehensive empirical evaluation of foundation models for bioacoustic classification, investigating which model yields the best generalisation performance when adapting to a bioacoustic classification task.
+To assess how well the reviewed models transfer to downstream tasks, we present a comprehensive empirical evaluation of foundation models for bioacoustic classification, investigating which model yields the best generalisation performance when adapting to a bioacoustic classification task.
 We detail our experimental design and then present the results of our experiments.
 Finally, we discuss the implications of our findings for future research and applications in bioacoustic classification.